spectrocloud/librarium/docs/docs-content/compliance.md

 tags: ["compliance", "soc2", "fips"]
 ---

-We have two Security Operations Center (SOC) certifications and a FIPS certificate for a Cryptographic Module.
+## ISO 27001

+The International Organization for Standardization 27001 Standard (ISO 27001) is one of the leading international standards focused on information security.
+Spectro Cloud has obtained the ISO 27001 Certification and undergoes periodic audits to maintain this certification.
+ISO 27001 Certification provides assurances that Spectro Cloud is identifying and managing risks effectively, consistently, and measurably.

+Below are some reasons of why a ISO 27001 Certification is important:

+- Customer Trust and Confidence: Clients and partners often look for assurances that their sensitive information is handled securely.
+Achieving ISO 27001 certification can enhance customer trust and confidence, potentially leading to increased business opportunities.

+- Risk Management: By implementing ISO controls and measures, companies can mitigate these risks, protecting sensitive data from unauthorized access or disclosure.

+- Legal and Regulatory Compliance: Adhering to ISO 27001 demonstrates a commitment to information security, which can help organizations comply with various legal and regulatory requirements related to data protection and privacy.

+- Global Recognition: ISO 27001 is globally recognized, this helps organizations communicate their commitment to information security across borders.

 ## SOC 2 Type II

 ![soc2.png](/soc2.png "#width=180px")

-Spectro Cloud is certified against SOC2 Type II, compliance with the AICPA’s (American Institute of Certified Public Accountants) TSC (Trust Services Criteria).
-* Spectro Cloud SOC 2 Type II audit report assures our organization’s:
+The American Institute of Certified Public Accountants (AICPA) Service Organization Controls (SOC) Attestation provides assurances over control environments.
+Spectro Cloud’s SOC 2 Type II audit report provides assurances of our organization’s security and availability.

-   * Security
-   * Availability
-   * Processing integrity
-   * Confidentiality
-   * Privacy
-* SOC 2 audits are an important component in regulatory oversight, vendor management programs, internal governance, and risk management.
+- SOC 2 audits are an important component in regulatory oversight, vendor management programs, internal governance, and risk management.

-* These reports help the users and their auditors to understand the Spectro Cloud controls established to support operations and compliance.
+- These reports help our users and their auditors understand the controls established at Spectro Cloud to support operations and compliance.

-* The annual certification of SOC2 is Independent 3rd Party Auditor.
-* Spectro Cloud SOC 2 Type II report is available upon request for any customers or prospects with signed MNDA.
+- Spectro Cloud’s SOC 2 Type II report is available upon request for any customers or prospects with a signed Non-Disclosure Agreement in place.

 ## FIPS 140-2